rdonn70/ggm-sabermetric/README.md

 ## Equation Breakdown
 (H+BB+IBB) / (AB+BB) : Rewards hits, walks, and a little add-on bonus for intentional walks (because, wow, you're really intimidating to get intentionally walked!).
--(SO+SF+SH+(2*GIDP)) / AB : Punishes the player for Strikeouts (duh), Sacrifice Flies (in my opinion, if you're gonna swing at the ball, make sure you actually hit it good), Sacrifice Hits (same principle as Sacrifice Flies), and a mega punishment for grounding into a double play (terrible, no good, very bad).
+-(SO+SF+SH+(2*GIDP)) / AB : Punishes the player for Strikeouts (duh), Sacrifice Flies (in my opinion, if you're gonna swing at the ball, make sure you actually hit it good), Sacrifice Hits (I don't believe in bunting), and a mega punishment for grounding into a double play (terrible, no good, very bad).

 This all comes together to form a weird metric with some interesting results.
 Here's some examples (the higher the number, the better):